infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 support points are generated that are equidistant over the interval.
 However, users may wish to employ their own support scheme.
 This can be done by using the `num_supports` or `supports` keyword arguments.
-For example, if we desire to have only 10 equidistant supports then we could have instead defined `t`:
+For example, if we desire to have only 10 equi-distant supports then we could have instead defined `t`:
 ```jldoctest; setup = :(using JuMP, InfiniteOpt; model = InfiniteModel())
 julia> @infinite_parameter(model, t in [0, 10], num_supports = 10)
 t